dorahacksglobal/Hackathon-Playbook/usjoin.md

 ### **➔Refer Hackathons to Us and Get 💰300 USDT Bonus**

 Hackathon DAO is actively looking for repos and developers that would like to make technical improvements and solve meaningful problems, and we are more than ready to help!!!
-More details can be found under `Hackathon Grant Rules` on [this page][Website].
+More details can be found [`here (Hackathon Grant Rules section)`][Website].

 Some basic requirements for Hackathons we are looking for:
 - The organizer or the organizing team is a maintainer of an active Github repo.